AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/01_18_sp_size.md

 :align: center
 :width: 40%
 :::
 > **Kays et al. (2021) - Fig. 6**: Relationship between trigger probability and body mass for four focal species (ascending order by weight: gray fox, raccoon, coyote, white-tailed deer).
 Error bars show standard deviation.
 Body mass values come from North Carolina animals in the mammal collections of the NC Museum of Natural Sciences.

 When thinking beyond the camera's FOV, larger species generally also have larger home ranges ({{ rtxt_garland_1983 }}) and daily movement distances, making them more likely to be detected at multiple cameras ({{ rtxt_chatterjee_et_al_2021 }}), therefore there are also implications for which models may be appropriate (due to assumptions of "site closure" / "independent locations").
 :::{note}
-This is an especially important consideration when targeting multiple species of varying sizes.
+This is an especially important consideration when targetting multiple species of varying sizes.
 :::

 ::::::